dfrappart/dfrappart.github.io/_posts/2025-06-18-Still_more_on_Gateway_API.markdown

 ## 2. Adding TLS

 ### 2.1.
-TLS consiuderations with Gateway API
+TLS considerations with Gateway API

 For this section, no surprise, we will again rely on the gateway api [documentation](https://gateway-api.sigs.k8s.io/guides/tls/) &#128518;.

 We need to consider the traffic from the gateway point of view.
 Taking this into account, we have 2 parts:

-- The downstream connection, happening betwxeen the client and the gateway itself.
+- The downstream connection, happening between the client and the gateway itself.
 - The upstream connection, happening between the gateway and the backend service (most of the time)

 ![illustration3](/assets/gapi/gatewayupstreamdownstream.png)